miloskroulik/registration/README.md

 There are some important differences between the Drupal 7 and Drupal 9 versions of the module.

 1. The Drupal 9 version is a complete rewrite of the module and accordingly uses Drupal 9 concepts such as separating Form Display from Field settings, custom plugins, services, class inheritance and dependency injection.
-1. The Drupal 9 version uses some PHP 8 programming constructs and accordingly requires PHP 8.
+1. The Drupal 9 version uses some PHP 8 programming constructs and thus requires PHP 8.
 This decision was also made because PHP 7 will be deprecated within a few months of the first release of the Drupal 9 version.
 1. In the Drupal 9 version registration states are created and configured using the core Workflow module.
 You can even create your own Workflow and use it in your Registration types if you have a highly custom registration workflow.
 The default workflow that is created during module installation will work for the most common use cases.
 1. In the Drupal 9 version registration listings are provided as customizable views if you have the Views module installed.
 Listings are presented in traditional tables if the Views module is not installed.
 1. The Drupal 7 version includes three submodules - entity access, views and waitlist.
 In the Drupal 9 version the functionality in the views submodule is included in the main module.
 The entity access and waitlist submodules have not been created yet and may be added in the future if requested by the community.